civilKaos82/design-drill-public-vs-private-interfaces-challenge/README.md

 account = BankAccount.new("Junipero Serra", "Checking", "347-923-239")
 # => #<BankAccount:0x0000010124d1f8 @customer_name="Junipero Serra", @type="Checking", @account_number="347-923-239">
 ```
 *Figure 2*.
-Initializing a bank account object with a customer name, an account type, and an account number.
+Instantiating a bank account object with a customer name, an account type, and an account number.

 We'll begin by defining the class `BankAccount`.
 As seen in Figure 1, we should be able to create a new instance of the class by supplying a customer name, an account type, and an account number.
 These three pieces of data represent the internal state of an instance of our class.